Resonant detectors of gravitational wave in the linear and quadratic generalized uncertainty principle framework: Transition probabilities for different types of gravitational wave templates

 Now, $\alpha=\frac{\alpha_0}{m_p c}$ and $\beta=\frac{\beta_0}{m_p^2c^2}$ with $m_p\sim2.176\times10^{-8}$ kg denoting the Planck mass.
 We can now express $\gamma$ in terms of a dimensionless parameter $\gamma_0$ as

 where $\gamma_0=\frac{\alpha_0^2}{2}+\beta_0$.
 In terms of $\gamma_0$, eq.(\ref{bound0}) can be recast in the following form

 We now need to obtain bounds on the dimensionless parameters $\alpha_0$ and $\beta_0$ individually.
-In order to do so, we need to use the inequality obtained earlier in \cite{sb1} while using the path integral formulation of a point particle moving in an arbitrary potential.
-The inequality obtained in \cite{sb1} reads
+In order to do so, we need to use the inequality obtained earlier in \cite{sbprd} while using the path integral formulation of a point particle moving in an arbitrary potential.
+The inequality obtained in \cite{sbprd} reads

 which in terms of the dimensionless parameters read $\beta_0>4\alpha_0^2$. using this relation back in eq.(\ref{bound1}) we obtain the bounds on the dimensionless GUP parameters as $\alpha_0\leq 10^{14}$ and $\beta_0\leq 10^{28}$.
 The bound on the $\beta_0$ parameter is at par with the bound obtained in \cite{sbf} but tighter than the bound obtained in a graviton-detector interaction case \cite{OTMgraviton} in a quadratic GUP framework.
+We shall now make comparisons among the bounds obtained in our paper with some of the bounds currently in existence among other literature.
+For example, in \cite{BigBangNucleosynthesis} using observational bounds from the Big Bang nucleosynthesis and primordial abundances of some of the light elements, bound on the quadratic GUP parameter was obtained.
+In \cite{BigBangNucleosynthesis}, the most stringent bound that was obtained for $\beta_0$ was $\beta_0\leq 10^{81}$ which is much weaker than the bound obtained for our case ($\beta_0$ was $\beta_0\leq 10^{28}$).
+In \cite{LorentzViolationGUP}, a procedure was proposed to connect the $\beta_0$ parameter to coefficients of the gravity sector in the standard model extension where violation of Lorentz invariance is encoded into specific parameters.
+The bound obtained in this process was $\beta_0\leq 10^{51}$ which is again way weaker than the bound obtained in this analysis.
+In \cite{BaryonAsymmetryGUP}, the Baryon asymmetry problem was explained using the GUP framework which gave the values of the two GUP parameters to be $\alpha_0\approx 10^4$ and $\beta_0\approx -10^{8}$, which are way tighter than the bounds obtained in our current analysis.

+Another insight into the entire problem comes from the viewpoint that the position and momentum observables that we work with correspond to the center of mass (COM) motion of the resonant bar detector.
+If the GUP modified phase space variables of the COM of the bar detector are $\hat{Q}_{\mathcal{C}}$ and $\hat{P}_\mathcal{C}$, then the modified commutation relation in a one-dimensional model has some differences from that of the commutation relation given in eq.(\ref{gupu}).
+This has been explicitly analyzed in the literature \cite{Amelino} and later a detailed discussion regarding the relativistic and field theoretical generalization has been done in \cite{Bosso3}.
+In \cite{Bosso3}, a critical discussion of the ongoing GUP framework has been done and its application to composite systems has been thoroughly investigated.